Update, Jan. 30: The World Health Organization has declared the coronavirus an international health emergency.

 However, people are most contagious when they are showing symptoms, and that seems to be the main way coronavirus spreads.

 Myth: If I had a flu shot, I’m vaccinated against the coronavirus.

 Fact: We don’t have a vaccine to protect against this strain of the coronavirus.
 Even if you had a flu shot, you could get this infection.
-However, research is ongoing to develop a vaccine that could be tested as soon as later this year.
+However, research is ongoing to develop a vaccine.

 Myth: You have to wear a face mask to stay safe.